Frequently asked questions

 Who created the Navigator website and why?

-The website was created by BSI with the support of The Department for Business, Innovation and Skills (BIS) and The Department for Environment, Food and Rural Affairs (Defra) to provide support and guidance to businesses in the wider area of sustainability.
+The website was created by BSI with the support of The Department for Business, Innovation and Skills (BIS, now BEIS) and The Department for Environment, Food and Rural Affairs (Defra) to provide support and guidance to businesses in the wider area of sustainability.
 Launched in May 2014, the Sustainability Navigator is currently a pilot site.

 Sustainability standards apply across different sectors and deliver a wide range of benefits.
 There are many standards in this fast-moving area and there is much confusion regarding the relative benefits of each standard.
 The Sustainability Standards Navigator is intended to provide a practical tool that organizations can employ to understand which standard in the sustainability space will help with a specific problem, and the benefits of implementing these standard(s).
 It is intended to improve the accessibility of standards to organizations across all sectors and of all sizes.